waheeedazher/Detection-Engineering-KQL/Sigma conversions/lsass access/mapping.md

 ## Key Insight

-Mapping is not 1:1 translation.
+Mapping is not direct translation.

 It requires:
-- Understanding of telemetry gaps
+- Adjust according to environment telmentry
 - Context-driven approximation
 - Detection intent preservation